 I don’t know you, but I think this is a good place to get started because you can get some ideas, roll them around in your head, maybe get curious enough to delve a little deeper into what interests you.

-Good luck on your job seeking journey and if you have more suggestions for jobs for INFJS, or are an INFJ whose already found their dream job, please don’t hesitate to let us know what that job is in the comments below!
+Good luck on your job seeking journey, and if you have more suggestions for jobs for INFJS, or are an INFJ whose already found their dream job, please don’t hesitate to let us know in the comments below!